-Renting or buying business premises can be extremely costly, so it’s a good idea to consider all options.
+Renting or buying premises in areas such as Central London can be extremely costly, so it’s a good idea to consider all options.
 Many new business owners work from home initially as it keeps costs and risks to a minimum.

 Another option which is proving more and more popular these days is coworking.
 Coworking allows you to rent shared premises alongside other companies, which effectively means you get the benefits of a fully functional office space but for a fraction of the cost.